rollkit/docs/docs/rollkit-stack.md

 ## RPC Layer

-Rollkit's RPC layer fully implements the [Tendermint RPC](https://docs.tendermint.com/v0.34/rpc) interfaces/APIs for querying:
+Rollkit's RPC layer fully implements the [Tendermint RPC](https://docs.tendermint.com/v0.34/rpc) interfaces and APIs for querying:

 * **Information about the rollup node**: Information such as node's health, status, and network info.
 * **The rollup blockchain**: Getting the information about the rollup blockchain such as block headers, blocks, block committments, rollup validators, rollup consensus parameters and state, etc.